Monographs are books written by (usually) one expert author. Monographs are expected to be of high research quality and scholarly value.

 Once you submit a search, you can see the search results page.

-I have not told the search engine to limit my results to only show books yet.
-(Monographs would count as books.)
 I can limit my source type by selecting Books and/or eBooks.

 There are Open Educational Resource books that can be accessed online for free.
 You will need to carefully evaluate the quality of the monographs you find before using them.